-Family wants apology, rematch after miscommunication impacts deaf wrestler at championships
+Deaf wrestler’s family wants apology, rematch after miscommunication at Nebraska championship

 Bellar also said if an athlete needs something specific changed before a game or match, NSAA guidelines stipulate they request an accommodation hearing to be considered.

 “He was never told to do that before.
-He has always been able to do things just as he is doing them now.” said Whitaker who continues to advocate for Ruff, stating the NSAA ref should not have ignored the instructions and advance notice he was give about the communication requirements.
+He has always been able to do things just as he is doing them now,” said Whitaker, who continues to advocate for Ruff, stating the NSAA ref should not have ignored the instructions and advance notice he was given about the communication requirements.

 Though extremely disappointed in the outcome, Ruff said the overall issue wasn’t about winning a championship, instead, it was about equity.

-He told Six News he wants to ensure deaf athletes don’t have similar experiences and wishes to inspire them not to be deterred by any disability.
+He told 6 News he wants to ensure deaf athletes don’t have similar experiences and wishes to inspire them not to be deterred by any disability.

 Director Bellar said he was bothered by what happened and added there is more NSAA could do to ensure things are clearer moving forward.

-“We don’t want this these things to happen and I hate it when it does happen because it was a great wrestling match.”
-Bellar said.
+“We don’t want these things to happen, and I hate it when it does happen because it was a great wrestling match,” Bellar said.

-Friday the NCDHH and NSAA Directors will meet to discuss the issue and how to move forward.

-In the meantime, the Ruff family is requesting a formal apology from the NSAA, a separate apology fro the referee involved acknowledging his part, and a rematch.
+NCDHH and NSAA directors will meet Friday to discuss the issue and how to move forward.
+In the meantime, the Ruff family is requesting a formal apology from the NSAA, a separate apology from the referee involved acknowledging his part in the miscommunication, and a rematch.

 Copyright 2021 WOWT.
 All rights reserved.